danger12001/recomed-assessment/README.md

 # Recomed Appointment Website Assessment

+Built using NodeJS, Express, handlebars and Materialize CSS.

 ### Setup:
 Clone the repository then type the following into your terminal to install the required packages.